webelcomau/EJBvsCDIvsJSF/README.md

-**NEXT: Case1:** Leave page via any of the GET-related navigation method (all work for OmniFaces, which does unload the view-scoped backing bean correctly):
+**NEXT: Case1:** Leave page via any of the indicated navigation methods (all work for OmniFaces, which always unloads the view-scoped backing bean correctly):

 ```
 Info:   StatefulViewView [1516010202356]: preDestroy